Login

 • Check the condition of the building: what kind of condition are the façade and interior rooms in?
 Any cracks in the walls?
 Mould?
 How is the building insulated?
 Any damage to the roof?
 Will you need to renovate?

-• Maintenance and upkeep: has the property been well maintained?
+• Maintenance work and upkeep: has the property been well maintained?
 Have the bathrooms been properly cared for?
 What level of upkeep will the outside areas of the property require?
 Is there anything that will need a lot of maintenance?

 • Check the floor area ratio: the floor area ratio refers to the percentage of the plot that may legally be built on.
 It is calculated using the ratio between the gross floor area and the area of the plot.
 The higher the ratio, the more square metres you can use as living space.
-For older properties, this ratio is often not fully utilized, which opens up more possibilities for making your dream home a reality.
+For older properties, this ratio is often not fully utilised, which opens up more possibilities for making your dream home a reality.

 Home viewing pitfalls

-• Not arranging a second visit: if the property makes it onto your shortlist, you should schedule an appointment for a second viewing.
+• Not scheduling a second viewing: if the property makes it onto your shortlist, you should schedule an appointment for a second viewing.
 For older properties, you should bring a professional property appraiser: they can detect hidden defects and assess the renovations that will be required.
 Schedule the appointment at a different time of day and on a different day of the week.
 This will help you get a better impression of life in the neighbourhood, the availability of natural light, and the general level of noise.

 Home viewing checklist for sellers